bitburner-official/bitburner-src/doc/source/netscript/basicfunctions/exec.rst

     :param string script: Filename of script to execute.
     :param string hostname: Hostname of the target server on which to execute the script.
     :param number numThreads: Optional thread count for new script.
 Set to 1 by default.
-Will be rounded to nearest integer
+Has to be an integer.
     :param args...: Additional arguments to pass into the new script that is being run.
 Note that if any arguments are being passed into the new script, then the third argument ``numThreads`` must be filled in with a value.
-    :returns: Newly created process id on success, 0 on failure.
+    :returns: Newly created process id (PID) on success, 0 on failure.

     Run a script as a separate process on a specified server.
 This is similar to the :doc:`run<run>` function except that it can be used to run a script on any